Skip to content

 December 26, 2010

-Welcome to the new blog for Trees in Art.
+Welcome to the blog for Trees in Art.
 We invite you to read our artist statements, view our art, and come to our exhibits.
 If you’re interested in hosting an exhibit of our work, you can email or call us.
 Our contact information is on the “Contacts” page.
 Also, if you’d like to inquire about art for purchase, please contact the artist.